Forestry scientists research forest growth, wood processing, conservation and different types of trees, and how these can be used.

 - knowledge of environmental issues

-- knowledge of the latest forestry research and equipment
+- knowledge of current forestry research and equipment

 - research skills, and skill in analysing and interpreting research results